Airborne Particle Communication Through Time-varying Diffusion-Advection Channels: Introduction

+Although the primary focus of this work is on macro-scale particle communication, the developed framework is general and can also be applied to micro-scale systems.
+However, practical implementation in nano-scale environments requires careful consideration of receiver complexity and computational constraints, which may limit the direct applicability of advanced signal processing techniques.

 The remainder of this paper is organized as follows.
 Section II presents the analytical solution to the time-varying diffusion–advection channel.
-Section III discusses the implications of the analytical model and introduces the channel dispersion characterization.
+Section III discusses the implications of the analytical model and characterizes the channel dispersion.
 In Section IV, a representative communication system is analyzed under directed wind conditions.
-Concluding remarks are given in Section V.
+Section V introduces the OLR and analyzes particle pulse design under both channel and practical receiver dynamics.
+Concluding remarks are given in Section VI.

-\section{Time-varying diffusion-advection Channel}
+\section{time-varying diffusion-advection Channel}

 In this Section, to find an analytical expression for a time-varying diffusion-advection channel, the advection term is assumed to be constant in all space but varying in time.
 In addition, the mean and autocorrelation functions for this channel are determined.